yat1ma-garage/subsquid-just-addlog-for-foundation/README.md

 * Seems like it depends on how the archive server is busy and how fetching data is large.
 * It takes over a day to be full synced on my PC.

+Like `archive request failed, will retry in 60 secs` errors will be occurred during syncing.

 ## Foundation subgraph uses DataSource Template

 There is [DataSource Template](https://thegraph.com/docs/en/developing/creating-a-subgraph/#data-source-templates) in subgraph.